“Shiver me timbers! I’ll whip up a storm!” Comes a booming voice from the mist Poseidon the god of the oceans and seas Has got his undies in a twist

 Here’s my attempt at describing a not so unusual day in the equatorial climes of Serendib.

 Act 1 - Scene 1: I wake up to a pale amber light filling the space above the curtain rails in my bedroom.
 The usually glad-eyed sun is in a somber mood today as I draw back the drapes on an overcast day.
 I can feel the fickle aura of the atmosphere seep into my bones and I know it’s going to be one of those weather-wise dramatic days.
 I arm myself with an umbrella as I step out into the late morning torpor.
-For while the heavens prepare to unleash their elemental surprises for the day, the moisture laden warmth of the tropics continues to caress all and sundry with sticky-wet fingers.
+For, while the heavens prepare to unleash their elemental surprises for the day, the moisture laden warmth of the tropics continues to caress all and sundry with sticky-wet fingers.
 The clouds continue to gather in thick-bodied eskers along the horizon while the sky above shifts between a myriad shades of grey.
 The trees sway to the side favoured by the wind, rustling prophetically of things to come.
 Then suddenly they are still, silent.
 A storm is brewing.

 Act 1 - Scene 2: As far away as the rain bearing clouds appeared 20 minutes ago, they have magically, mysteriously traversed the curvature of our atmosphere and are now directly overhead.
 The grey of the sky becomes opaque like thick wedges of granite.
 Even though you’ve witnessed this drum roll of a scene a million times, it stops you in your tracks, makes you look up, sends the smallest of cold shivers down your spine.
 If you’re indoors, you look on from the safety of your enclosed space.
 If you’re in your car, you hurry home; if you’re walking, you quicken your steps to the nearest shelter.
 And then the weather gods begin their ethereal orchestra as big fat drops of rain begin to pelt the earth in an opening prelude.